 Andrea Bartolomeo (on left in photo) and Deborah Maue, Co-Administrators and Co-Associate Conductors of Grace’s Schola and Madrigal choirs

-The youth choirs maintain a high standard of musical performance.
-The choirs sing music in many languages from the sacred and secular classical repertoire, as well as from cultures around the world.
+Both of our youth choruses maintain a high standard of musical performance.
+The youth choirs sing music in many languages from the sacred and secular classical repertoire, as well as from cultures around the world.
 In addition to leading worship services on several Sundays and holidays at Grace Church, the Choirs perform annually at community events such as:

 The Schola provides holiday music at Chicago’s Symphony Center and has performed as guests of the Handel Week Festival, the Windy City String Ensemble, and the Symphony of Oak Park and River Forest.